xldstudios/ilmenite-slider/README.md

 # Ilmenite Slider #
-Barebones WordPress slider plugin based on the Flexslider jQuery slider.

-~Current Version:1.1~
+A simple slider plugin for WordPress that adds post type support but leaves styling up to the theme.

 ## Description ##
-Basic WordPress slider plugin that adds Flexslider by WooThemes.
-Made to work with custom theme development and therefore contains no direct theme options panel.
+Basic WordPress slider plugin that adds post type support and if Advanced Custom Fields is enabled, a set of custom ACF fields, leaving the frontend generation to the theme in question.

 The idea behind the slider is to remove all bloatware that other plugins contain and make it easy to add a slider to a clients website and theme.